-CB Radio became popular in the USA in the early 1970’s mainly with the highway truckers.
-After movies like Smokey and the Bandit and Convoy hit the big screen their popularity soared.
+CB Radio ( 27Mhz ) became popular in the USA in the early 1970’s mainly with the highway truckers.
+After movies like Smokey and the Bandit, Convoy and of course Dukes of Hazard hit the big screen their popularity soared.
 Eventually most families in America ended up with a CB in their family vehicle.
 Communication was predominantly only local and on the lower AM channels.

 Later in the 70’s a phenomena known as “skip” started occurring which allowed operators to bounce their signal off of a charged layer in the sky known as the “Ionosphere”.
 The Ionosphere was charged by the sun and when the correct conditions occurred then instead of the signal going off into space it would bounce back and further the distance that you were able to communicate.